DLR-AMR/cmc/INSTALL.md

 ### Configuration of CMC

 Now, we have created a configure script.
-Move to the directory in which the CMC is ought to be built.
+Move into the directory in which CMC is ought to be built.
-Suppose we want to build it in the directory `~/cmc_build`.
+For the next steps, suppose we want to build it in the directory `~/cmc_build`.

 Therefore, we need to call the freshly created `configure` script from the directory `~/cmc_build`.
 ```